krishnajinka/LendingClubCaseStudy/README.md

 ## Technologies Used
+- numpy library
-- library - version 1.0
+- pandas library
-- library - version 2.0
+- matplotlib library
-- library - version 3.0
+- seaborn library
+-
 <!-- As the libraries versions keep on changing, it is recommended to mention the version of library used in this project -->

 ## Acknowledgements
 Give credit here.
-- This project was inspired by...
+- This project was inspired by SME S.Anand, he provided great details of EDA and examples.
+Concepts were clarified in great detail
-- References if any...
-- This project was based on [this tutorial](https://www.example.com).

 ## Contact
-Created by [@githubusername] - feel free to contact me!
+Created by [@krishnajinka] and [@jayachandran-c] - feel free to contact us!

 <!-- Optional -->